Neerucoder/PythonTestingRepository/README.md

   1. Clone and Locate the Repository
   2. Go to the Location of the Repository
+  3. In the test_CreateNewUser.py and the test_UpdateUser.py, please change the location of the json file in the code to where the json files have been stored in your device
-  3. Run the Following Command:
+  4. Run the Following Command:
       pytest PythonTestingRepository

 ## Step 2: Altenate